 Members of the ACT Alliance have a commitment to prevent misconduct and to safeguard children.
 Staff of ACT members are personally and collectively responsible for upholding and promoting the highest ethical and professional standards in their work.
 All staff involved in the response are required to sign the ACT Code of Conduct and requesting members will ensure communities are aware of the expected behaviour of staff.

 Members of the Act Lebanon Forum have a zero-tolerance approach to abuse and exploitation of any kind - physical, verbal, emotional or sexual to children.
 Staff, partners, associates and volunteers working on the appeal will be oriented during the inception phase on Child safeguarding commitments and child protection policy of ACT Alliance.
-This step will ensure a safe working environment for all those engaged in the appeal, policy of ACT Alliance.
 This step will ensure a safe working environment for all those engaged in the appeal, for the safety and well-being of the children and communities they will come into contact with.
 Child safeguarding commitments will apply to all members employees, community volunteers, consultants, contractors and trustees.
 Compliance with Child Safeguarding commitments will be included in all contracts and will be read and signed by anyone joining the organisation.